Kong/terraform-provider-konnect/docs/resources/event_gateway_consume_policy_schema_validation.md

 ### Optional

+- `after` (String) Determines the id of the existing policy the new policy should be inserted after.
+Either 'before' or 'after' can be provided, when both are omitted the new policy is added to the end of the chain.
+When both are provided, the request fails with a 400 Bad Request.
+Requires replacement if changed.
+- `before` (String) Determines the id of the existing policy the new policy should be inserted before.
+Either 'before' or 'after' can be provided, when both are omitted the new policy is added to the end of the chain.
+When both are provided, the request fails with a 400 Bad Request.
+Requires replacement if changed.
 - `condition` (String) A string containing the boolean expression that determines whether the policy is applied.
+Default: ""
 - `description` (String) A human-readable description of the policy.
+Default: ""
 - `enabled` (Boolean) Whether the policy is enabled.
 Default: true
 - `labels` (Map of String) Labels store metadata of an entity that can be used for filtering an entity list or for searching across entity types.